eboasson/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 This quality declaration claims that `CycloneDDS` is in the **Quality Level 3** category.

-The `CycloneDDS` project meets a substantial number of the criteria stated for software quality.
+[The Eclipse Foundation](https://eclipse.org)'s `CycloneDDS` project meets a substantial number of the criteria stated for software quality.
 The developers have taken many steps to ensure that `CycloneDDS` is a software product which can be relied upon, however there is a significant lack of documentation regarding the interpretation of versions, features, and testing.
 Even minimal investments in these areas would contribute to the quality of the project, and could increase the level category for `CycloneDDS` in a subsequent review.